tytydraco/yessleep/out/URBAN_APPETITE__Part_15.md

-“We’ve broken one hundred thousand people who call our city home, and with this festival even more of your family and friends as well as our neighbors from our neighboring towns have come in to share this joyous day with us, and I’m so happy we are able to.”
+“We’re nearing fifty thousand people who call our city home, and with this festival even more of your family and friends as well as our neighbors from our neighboring towns have come in to share this joyous day with us, and I’m so happy we are able to.”